jplesperance/jplesperance.github.io/_posts/2020-04-25-hacking-clientless-wep.md

 > root@attacker:~# **aireplay-ng -2 -r crafted-packet mon0**

-When promted to use the crafted packet, enter **y** to start the injection.
+When prompted to use the crafted packet, enter **y** to start the injection.

 If you check airodump, you should see the number of packets between your client and the AP should be constantly increasing.